barlog-m/spt-andern/README.md

 `mapDisablePmcBackpackWeapon` disable chance that PMC can have extra weapon in their backpack.

 `mapDisableEmissaryPmcBots` disable chance that PMC can have any type of accounts other than user (purple, green names etc).

+`mapPmcBrainsConfig` if enabled brainc chances for PMC load from `config/pmc.json`

 ## Other settings